Programs Non-QM Loans

 • Verify the ownership percentage of the business

-Does a letter from a licensed tax preparer or CPA have to come from the same accountant who prepares the applicant’s tax returns?
+Does a letter from a licensed tax preparer or CPA for a Bank Statement Loan have to come from the same accountant who prepares the applicant’s tax returns?

-No. The letter can come from any licensed tax preparer, accountant, or CPA.
-The letter must appear on their letterhead, be signed, and be dated.
+No. For a Bank Statement Loan, the letter can come from any licensed tax preparer, accountant, or CPA.
+It must appear on their letterhead, be signed and dated.
 We need to be able to verify the tax professional’s Preparer Tax Identification Number (PTIN) or CPA license number.

 Is it okay if the information on tax returns does not match what is provided on a letter from a licensed tax preparer or CPA?

 YES.
 The letter being provided relies on third-party information provided by a licensed tax professional and is not expected to directly match the information seen in the tax returns.
-Unlike a traditional home loan program, on a Bank Statement Home loan program, the lender does NOT pull a tax return transcript of the applicant’s personal or business returns from the IRS.
+Unlike a traditional home loan program, on a Bank Statement Home mortgage for self-employed, the lender does NOT pull a tax return transcript of the applicant’s personal or business returns from the IRS.

-Can a borrower whose company pays them in 1099 wages still qualify for a Bank Statement program?
+Can a borrower whose company pays them in 1099 wages still qualify for a Bank Statement program 2026?

 Can a borrower who owns a 50% share in a business do a Bank Statement Loan?

-Yes, but unless the business partner is also qualifying for the same home loan with you, then it would reduce the amount of income by their percentage, which could in turn significantly reduce the amount of house they can afford.
+Yes, but unless the business partner is also qualifying for the same home loan with you, then it would reduce the amount of income by their percentage.
+It could in turn significantly reduce the amount of house they can afford.
 For instance, by owning 50% of the business, then the borrower can only use 50% of the income from the bank statement income analysis.

-What if a borrower fully owns a business but has a spouse employed with W2s, can the spouse’s income be counted?
+What if a borrower fully owns a business but has a spouse employed with W2s, can the spouse’s income be counted for a Bank Statement loan?

 Yes.
-We will calculate the business owner’s income using Bank Statement and the spouse’s income will be calculated with their W2s, pay stubs, and an Employment Verification from their employer.
+We will calculate the business owner’s income using Bank Statement and the spouse’s income will be calculated with their W2s, pay stubs, and an Employment Verification.

 Do applicants have to sign an IRS Form 4506-C to Qualify for a Bank Statement Loan?

-No. IRS Form 4506-C authorizes us to pull a tax return transcript and signing one is not required for a Bank Statement Loan.
+No. IRS Form 4506-C authorizes us to pull a tax return transcript and signing one is not required for a self-employed mortgage.

-Can Co-signers be added to the borrower’s application?
+Can Co-signers be added to the borrower’s application for a Bank Statement Loan?

-Can borrowers get a Bank Statement Loan if they have had a Foreclosure, Bankruptcy, or Short Sale?
+Can borrowers get a Bank Statement Loan in 2026 if they have had a Foreclosure, Bankruptcy, or Short Sale?

 YES, as long as the bankruptcy, foreclosure, or short sale is completed at least 12 month ago or longer.
 Depending on the length of time after the certificate of title date, it may affect the minimum down payment on a home.